Achrefjr1997/OAD/README.md

 3. *Weather Forecasting: Improving the accuracy of meteorological predictions.*

 # Results
-    1.Final Standing: 3rd Place
+1.*Final Standing: 3rd Place.*
-    2.Accuracy: Achieved a high accuracy of 0.9894 in AOD estimation.
+2.*Accuracy: Achieved a high accuracy of 0.9894 in AOD estimation.*

 | results |
 |------------------|